whitcomb/requirejs-ejs/README.md

 ## Demos

-In order to view the demos, you'll need to install bower and have bower install the componements.
+In order to view the demos, you'll need to install bower and have bower install the required libs.

     $ (sudo) npm install -g bower
     $ bower install